 - Pitt County Schools

-Please join us in welcoming these employees to their new positions.
+Please join us in welcoming our Pitt County administrators to their new positions.